The Body (2019 film): Soundtrack

-The film features songs composed by Shamir Tandon, Arko and Tanishk Bagchi with lyrics written by Arko, Kumaar, Manoj Muntashir and Sameer Anjaan.
+The soundtrack for the film was composed by Shamir Tandon, Arko and Tanishk Bagchi with the lyrics written by Arko, Kumaar, Manoj Muntashir and Sameer Anjaan.
+The song "Jhalak Dikhlaja Reloaded" is a remake of the song Jhalak Dikhlaja, originally composed by Himesh Reshammiya for the film Aksar, which was recreated by Bagchi.

-Live strings produced, arranged and engineered by Randy Slaugh.

-The song "Jhalak Dikhlaja Reloaded" is the remake of Himesh Reshammiya's song from Emraan Hashmi's Aksar, recreated by Tanishk Bagchi.

 Reception

-Critical reviews
+Critical reception

 Pallabi Dey Purkayastha of The Times of India gave the film, a rating of 2.5 out of 5 and wrote "The Body is low on content and high on glamour.
 There is not much to unravel in this one."
 Hindustan Times wrote "As the series of events unfold, you’re shown flashbacks which are, each time, topped with a romantic song.
 Even though they’re shot at the most picturesque locales and look pretty, they totally take you away from the story."
 Saibal Chatterjee of NDTV gave 2 out of 5 and wrote "The Body has no scope for Bollywood-style romance but it insists on banking on plenty of it framed against the picturesque backdrops on offer in the Indian Ocean nation where the story is set."
 Criticizing the plot and performances, Shubhra Gupta of Indian Express stated "Everything in it is flat: the plot, the performers, the alleged twists.
 And that must have taken some doing, given that the filmmakers had a ready-made plot to dip into."
 Filmfare wrote "What could have been a short film for a digital platform has unnecessarily been stretched as a feature.
 Weak writing, flawed editing and a disinterested cast doesn't help its prospects..."
-A reviewer for Koimoi stated "All said and done, The Body is a dull mysterious thriller in which the mystery unfolds when you care the least about it.
-It plays with your mind in a bad way to fill it with cluttered chaos."